turbot/steampipe-plugin-aws/docs/tables/aws_config_conformance_pack.md

 ```

-### Input parameter details of each conformance pack
+### Get input parameter details of each conformance pack

 ```sql
 select